kiranbhusalusha-bit/CMPN202-Operating-Systems/week2.md

 ## 1. Introduction
 The second week's goal is to create a performance testing methodology and an organized security baseline for the Linux server system before making any configuration modifications.
 As it guarantees that controls are justified, risks are recognised, and outcomes can be measured methodically, planning security and performance evaluation in advance is an essential professional practice.

-Instead of implementation, this week's focus is on design and rationale.
+This phase prioritises design, justification, and risk-informed planning over implementation, reflecting professional pre-deployment security and performance practices.
 The foundation for successful security hardening, auditing, and optimisation in later curriculum phases is laid by defining security policies, identifying plausible threats, and describing a remote performance testing methodology.
 By creating justifiable security rules and threat mitigations and by assessing security and performance factors before implementation, this step directly supports Learning Outcomes LO3 and LO5.

 ---